CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/targets.md

 ## Default targets

-For each synchronized store default targets are automatically created.
-Such targets reflect most basic/common mailing targets.
-This way mailing target for all subscribers of specific store is always available and doesn't have to be created for each time.
+For each synchronized store a few default targets are automatically created.
+These targets reflect the most basic/common mailing targets.
+At the moment, each synchronized store comes with the following mail targets, ready to send a mailing to:

-Default targets will always be created when given set of data is synchronized.
+Default targets are automatically created when a new synchronization between a store and the Marketing Suite is complete.
+The targets will be included in the list with available targets
 That means, when a new store view "NEW SHOP" is created, shortly new default target will be created "subscribers of NEW SHOP".